Inter-planar coupling dependent magnetoresistivity in high purity layered metals: Results

-assuming a simple sinusoidal Fermi surface corrugation along the $k_z$-direction.
+assuming a simple sinusoidal Fermi surface corrugation along the $k_{\text{z}}$-direction.
 Here, the inter-planar separation is $d=c/3$, since there are three conducting Pd planes per unit cell, each providing one conducting hole and therefore leading to 3 carriers per unit cell.
 This value is consistent with our Hall-effect measurements (not included here).
-The full width at half maximum of the peak at $90^{\circ}$ is $\Delta\theta \simeq 0.78^{\circ}$ and $E_F$ is given by $\hbar^2 k_F^2/2 \mu = 2.32$ eV, therefore one obtains $t_c = 2.79$ meV or $\simeq 32.4 \text{ K}$.
-Figure 4\textbf{c} displays $\rho_c$ as a function of $H$ for two angles; the Yamaji angle $\theta_{n=1} = 23.0^{\circ}$ and $\theta = 22.7^{\circ}$, respectively.
-As seen, $\rho_c(H)$ for fields along $\theta_{n=1}$ displays a very pronounced positive magnetoresistance, i.e. $\rho_c/\rho_0$ increases by $\sim 550,000$ \% when $H$ is swept from 0 to 35 T. But at $H=35$ T $\rho_c/\rho_0$ decreases by one order of magnitude as $H$ is rotated by just $\sim 0.3^{\circ}$ with respect $\theta_{n=1}$.
-Furthermore, as seen in Fig. 4\textbf{d}, at higher fields $\rho_c$ displays a crossover from a very pronounced and positive to a negative magnetoresistance, resulting from a small increment in $\theta$ relative to $\theta_{n=1}$.
-This is a very clear indication for two competing mechanisms, with negative magnetoresistivity overcoming the orbital-effect when the orbitally-averaged inter-layer group velocity (or the transfer integral $t_c$) becomes finite at $\theta \neq \theta_n$.
-We emphasize that for a conventional and very clean metal, composed of a single Fermi surface sheet, the magnetoresistivity should either be $\propto H^2$ \cite{ross} or saturate as seen in quasi-two-dimensional metals close to the Yamaji angle\cite{yagi}.
-This is illustrated by the Supplementary Fig. S2 which contrasts our experimental observations with predictions based on semi-classical transport models which correctly describe the magnetoresistance of layered organic metals in the vicinity of the Yamaji angle. $\rho_c$ also displays Shubnikov de Haas oscillations at small (and strongly $\theta$-dependent) frequencies which were not previously detected in Ref. \onlinecite{hicks}.
+The full width at half maximum of the peak at $90^{\circ}$ is $\Delta\theta \simeq 0.78^{\circ}$ and $E_{\text{F}}$ is given by $\hbar^2 k_{\text{F}}^2/2 \mu = 2.32$ eV, therefore one obtains $t_{\text{c}} = 2.79$ meV or $\simeq 32.4 \text{ K}$.
+Figure 5c displays $\rho_{\text{c}}$ as a function of $H$ for two angles; the Yamaji angle $\theta_{\text{n=1}} = 23.0^{\circ}$ and $\theta = 22.7^{\circ}$, respectively.
+As seen, $\rho_{\text{c}}(H)$ for fields along $\theta_{\text{n=1}}$ displays a very pronounced positive magnetoresistance, i.e. $\rho_{\text{c}}/\rho_0$ increases by $\sim 550,000$ \% when $H$ is swept from 0 to 35 T. But at $H=35$ T $\rho_{\text{c}}/\rho_0$ decreases by one order of magnitude as $H$ is rotated by just $\sim 0.3^{\circ}$ with respect $\theta_{\text{n=1}}$.
+Furthermore, as seen in Fig. 5d, at higher fields $\rho_{\text{c}}$ displays a crossover from a very pronounced and positive to a negative magnetoresistance, resulting from a small increment in $\theta$ relative to $\theta_{\text{n=1}}$.
+This is a very clear indication for two competing mechanisms, with negative magnetoresistivity overcoming the orbital-effect when the orbitally-averaged inter-layer group velocity (or the transfer integral $t_{\text{c}}$) becomes finite at $\theta \neq \theta_{\text{n}}$.
+We emphasize that for a conventional and very clean metal, composed of a single Fermi surface sheet, the magnetoresistivity should either be $\propto H^2$ \cite{ross} or saturate as seen in quasi-two-dimensional metals close to the Yamaji angle \cite{yagi}, or in Figs. 2a and 2b for fields below $\sim 15$ T. This is illustrated by the Supplementary Fig. 1 which contrasts our experimental observations with predictions based on semi-classical transport models which correctly describe the magnetoresistance of layered organic metals in the vicinity of the Yamaji angle.
+In contrast, as illustrated by the dotted red line in Fig. 5d $\rho_{\text{c}}(H)$ can be well-described by the expression $\rho_{\text{c}}(H)= \sigma_{\text{c}}^{-1}=(\sigma_0+\alpha H +\beta/H)^{-1}$.
+Here, the $\rho_{\text{c}} \propto H^{-1}$ term describes the negative magnetoresistivity as previously seen in Fig. 3, while the $\rho_{\text{c}} \propto H$ term describes the non-saturating linear magnetoresistance predicted and observed for systems close to the quantum-limit \cite{abrikosov,silvertelluride,rosenbaum,rosenbaum2}.
+This expression describes $\rho_{\text{c}} (H, \theta)$ satisfactorily, except at the Yamaji angle where both terms vanish.
+In the neighborhood of $\theta_{n}$ the addition of a small $\rho_{\text{c}} \propto H^2$ term improves the fit, with its pre-factor increasing as $\theta_{\text{n}}$ is approached. $\rho_{\text{c}}$ also displays Shubnikov de Haas oscillations at small (and strongly $\theta$-dependent) frequencies which were not previously detected in Ref. \onlinecite{hicks}.
 As discussed in Ref. \onlinecite{kartsovnik} these slow oscillations, observed only in the interlayer magnetoresistance of layered metals, originate from the warping of the FS.
-In the Supplementary Fig. S3, we show how these frequencies disappear when the group velocity vanishes at $\theta_n$.
+In the Supplementary Fig. 2, we show how these frequencies disappear when the group velocity vanishes at $\theta_{\text{n}}$.